Sukbin Choe: Controversy of rank

-Her only surviving son was Prince Yeoning (Yi Geum, later King Yeongjo), who was known to be a child prodigy and became one of the greatest kings in Joseon's history.
+Her only surviving son was Prince Yeoning, who was known to be a child prodigy and became one of the greatest kings in Joseon's history.
 King Sukjong was very proud and his treatment of him tended towards the lavish.
-But because the Prince was the son of a low-born concubine, the officials who were born in noble houses and had noble wives maintained a condescending view of him and his biological mother, and were quick to lecture Sukjong on frugality and modesty, despite the King repeatedly ignoring them.
+But because the prince was the son of a low-born concubine, the officials who were born in noble houses and had noble wives maintained a condescending view of him and his biological mother, and were quick to lecture Sukjong on frugality and modesty, despite the king repeatedly ignoring them.

-Although Yeongjo in his adulthood was very sensitive about the origins of his mother, one cannot deny the deep love he had for her.
+Although King Yeongjo in his adulthood was very sensitive about the origins of his mother, one cannot deny the deep love he had for her.
 He wrote many poems and said in one of them:

 "My father begot me, my mother fed me, led me, bred me, brought me up, reared me, kept her eye on me, tended me, at every turn aided me.
 Their goods deeds I would requite".

 Yeongjo fought the court to have Lady Choe recognized as his public mother, instead of being regarded as a "private parent" like the biological mothers of other kings who were never queens themselves.
-However, the officials were opposed to it as this meant they would have to honor her and give the King the right to visit her tomb often as part of royal rites.
+However, the officials were opposed to it as this meant they would have to honor her and give the king the right to visit her tomb often as part of royal rites.

-During the time he was fighting this, there are two interesting accounts of his feelings about this situation.
+During the time he was fighting this, there are two interesting accounts of his feelings about the situation.
 In 1739, the day before the scheduled visit to Lady Choe's tomb, dissatisfied with the protocols that the Ministry of Rites had drawn up, he censured two officials who were directly responsible for them.
-The Annals of the Joseon Dynasty explains the measure:
+The Veritable Records explains the measure:

-"The King respectfully served his private parent Choe Suk-bin, but he suspected that the officials were unwilling to comply with his desire.
+"The King respectfully served his private parent Sukbin Choe, but he suspected that the officials were unwilling to comply with his desire.
 Thus, on each occasion sudden clashes erupted, inevitably followed by a distressing royal declamation."

-On another occasion, the King was leaving her tomb for the palace.
+On another occasion, Yeongjo was leaving her tomb for the palace.
 About to mount the palanquin, he instead summoned the Minister of Military Affairs, Kim Son-gung.
 Breaking into sobs, he said:

 "Since 1737, this was the first time I came to pay respect to my mother.
 For those years, my heart has been filled with sadness.
 When children fall down, they automatically call out for their mother.
 This is human nature.
 At the time of divination, if there is no person offering earth, how can there be a divination?
 I have sent down orders [to make his birth mother a public or legal mother], but the bureaus in charge have ignored them.
 True, the ruler is not allowed to have private concerns, but it is wrong to lose trust [in his officials].
 The elite scholars of today are just too cold-hearted.
-Those elite scholar must also have parents.
+Those elite scholars must also have parents.
 They could not have fallen from Heaven or sprung from earth."